Comparisons are normal, but they can also negatively affect our lives. Here are four ways to stop comparing yourself to others and be happy.

 I was comparing myself to other people.

 Whether you compare your lifestyles, your income, your parenting method, your appearance—it’s easy to base your worth and self-esteem on your surroundings.
-This is why you need to stop comparing yourself to others.

 This is why it matters whom we spend our time with.
 People within the same social circles tend to feel better about themselves than those where some are much poorer or richer than their friends and family.